 Recordkeeping shall be consistent with OSHA regulations in all respects.
-The following permanent records will be maintained in the Stokley Construction Services offices and at the site:
+The following permanent records will be maintained in the AllPro Environmental corporation offices and at the site:

-- 1. Safety Inspection Reports

-- 2. Personnel Exposure Monitoring Records (spiral or bound permanent log books will be used)
+- 1.Safety Inspection Reports - 2.Personnel Exposure Monitoring Records (spital or bound permanent log books will be used)

-- 3. OSHA 200 Current to within 5 days
+3.OSHA 200 - Current to within 5 days

-- 4. Accident reports consistent with the established Stokley Construction Services procedures
+4.Accident reports consistent with the established AllPro Environmental Corporation procedures

-- B. Medical Records
+B. Medical Records

 Permanent medical records shall be maintained in confidential files by the contract physician/medical clinic.
-The physician will supply Stokley Construction Services with a medical status document, certifying that the personnel assigned to the project are physically capable of performing their individual work tasks.
+The physician will supply AllPro Environmental Corporation with a medical status document, certifying that the personnel assigned to the project are physically capable of performing their individual work tasks.